pbloem/profane-tmesis/if-croesus-goes-to-war.md

 That is why Gordias ultimately did what he did.
 Not out of jealousy.
 Not to hurt you.
 For her.
 To honor the memory of the woman you both loved.

 He knew the house of course.
 And Hyllus knew him.
 When you were away, he and Anaximene took every chance they could to spend time with the three of them.
-Hyllus knew that his mother trusted this man, so he trusted him as well.
-Gordias knew the blue hippopotamus she had made for Hyllus would keep him calm, so it was the only thing he took."
+Hyllus knew that his mother trusted this man, so he trusted him as well."

 "Hyllus.
 Is he alive?"
 I said through my tears.

 "Yes.
-Gordias found work for a trader in Byzantium.
+Gordias did eventually travel to Byzantion, and found a work there with a maritime trader.
 When he was young, the trader's wife took care of Hyllus, together with her own children, while the men were out at sea.
 From his twelfth year, he joined his father.
 He is 18 now, and regularly captains the ship.
 He is a very accomplished sailor."

 "Does he remember?
 His time with Anaximene?
 Does he know who I am?"

 "Yes.
 I think that Gordias would have preferred to keep the details from him, but that would have entailed withholding the details of his mother and her life.
 And Gordias was determined that Hyllus should know as much of his mother, and her life as he himself could remember.
 And that included her time at your house.
 He was honest.
-He told Hyllus that after a long list of cruel and brutal masters and traders, she finally found herself in a Villa in Illyria, under a master who hated himself, but was kinder to her than anybody she had ever met.
+He told Hyllus that after a long list of cruel and brutal masters and traders, she finally found herself in a villa in Illyria, under a master who hated himself, but was kinder to her than anybody she had ever met.
 He told him that she loved that master before she loved his father.
 And that the worst thing she was ever going to do was to break his heart and run away with Gordias.

 Those stories shaped him a lot.
-He knows that the Illyrians are the finest sailors under the Metzovon, and he considers that part of his heritage.
+He knows that the Illyrians are the finest sailors on the great sea, and he considers that part of his heritage.
 He thinks about his mother most of all.
 She has inspired in him a desire to live away from society, to have as little to do with its structures and rules as possible.
 His sailing life gives him that freedom."

 "Eighteen."
 I it said with a tearful smile.
 Different emotions rolled over me like waves over a beach.
 For all this time, I had imagined him frozen in time, six years old, like he was the last time I saw him.
 I had never truly dared to dream that he was still alive, so I had never thought to imagine him growing up.
 I was buffeted between the fear of his death and the impossible fantasy of us continuing our lives exactly where we had left off.
 I had never let myself think anything so realistic as this.
 That Hyllus was leading a perfectly good life, with only a dim memory of me, while I slowly destroyed myself for no good reason.